johnnyczhong/CS373/week1_writeup.md

 When handling malware, there may be instances where malware is able to detect if it is operating in a virtual environment.
 This can be mitigated in a few ways: by not loading certain tools the malware is lookng for, loading a VM with registry values identical to a physical machine, or running code that responds to malware attempts to determine its environment.

-Research is commonly conducted via Tor, for anonymity.
+### Tools of the Trade

 ### Useful Tools
 - Virustotal - a site where users can upload an md5 hash/file/url to search against a database maintained by many vendors to determine the type of malware they're dealing with.
 - Malwr - a sample is provided to the site, an isolated environment evaluates the malware, and reports back behavior
 - Wepawet - used for analysis of obfuscated java, pdf, files for decryption.
 - Comodo - document analyzer.
+- Research is commonly conducted via Tor, for anonymity.
+- IDA Pro - analyzes source code of malware, makes it easy for an analyst to walk through the code.
+- FileInsight - has the ability to dump strings from hexcode.

 ### Recent News